shauncraigdev/css-project/README.md

-This is my CSS Project from Dave Gray's freecodecamp video.
+# This is my CSS Project from Dave Gray's freecodecamp video.
-It is a code along project.
+# It is a code along project.
+# A huge 11hr video to follow along.

 # "HTML Project for Beginners"